 I think your daughter is also asking for more connection to you.
-Some kids can handle all day at school and daycare with parents working, but your daughter is clearly feeling disconnected from you by the end of the day.
-That makes her fight against your direction and requests.
+Some kids can handle all day at school and daycare with parents working, but it sounds like your daughter is feeling disconnected from you by the end of the day.
+I say that because she is fighting against your direction and requests.
 When kids who feel connected to their parents, they WANT to please them, as long as they aren’t on the defensive to get their own needs met.
 This isn’t a reflection on your overall relationship with your daughter, just an indication that after a long day, your connection has eroded and needs to be renewed before your daughter will accept your direction.

 Finally, when you try to set limits on your daughter’s “freshness” she concludes that you must not love being her mother.
 From her perspective, you’re reacting to the wrong thing – her “freshness” – rather than hearing her cry for help.